Today I’m sharing my spring packing list for 2026.

 I always have these grand dreams of waltzing around Europe in a delicate strappy sandal, and then when it comes down to it, I reach for my Birks.
 Every.
 Time.
 I just love how an all-white Birkenstock looks, to the point where I am now on my third, yes third, pair.
 I buy a new pair every other summer and plan to do so forever and ever.

 I always carry a small crossbody purse with me when we are traveling to hold all of my daily essentials: phone, card holder, hand sanitizer spray, and, of course, lip balm.
+For safety reasons, you’ll want to make sure the purse you’re carrying while you travel closes completely.

 Clare V. has some really pretty colors in their travel-friendly Midi Sac (read my review here) and Grand Fanny style.
 If you don’t want to spend that much, Quince’s dupe for the Midi Sac is honestly amazing (love the raffia version too!).

 These stackable bracelets from Anthro are my favorite way to spark joy with an otherwise boring outfit.
-I have and love this baseball cap from Clare V. I’m also banking on these scarves to carry me on greasy hair days.
+You can’t go wrong with a Ralph Lauren baseball cap, and I love my L*Space bucket hat (it’s packable!).
+I’m also rely on these scarves to carry me on greasy hair days.

 The following list is geared towards a later spring/warmer trip–think high 60s, low 70s.
 If you’re going earlier in the spring or to a cooler climate, I would add 2 or 3 more sweaters and maybe even a pair of jeans just in case.